ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/retrospectives/retrospective notes.md

 <!--
 - Be constructive.
 Make sure your feedback makes us grow and improve.
 - Be action-oriented.
 Try to give feedback with quick wins, steps and actions in mind.
-How would -->
+-->